Issues with employee engagement: Is your business up to the challenge?

-The extent to which someone is engaged as part of the business plays a key role in determining whether they'll buy into the implementation of new tools or policies.
-So, your most engaged employees might be the first to jump onto a new collaboration platform or recognition service, but they'll feel burned if it isn't fit for purpose.
+The extent of a person's engagement plays a key role in determining whether they'll buy into new tools or policies when you implement them.
+So, your most engaged employees might be the first to jump onto a new collaboration platform or recognition service.
+But they'll feel burned if it isn't fit for purpose.

 The same can be said of the business's feedback framework.
 Engaged employees who feel valued and have a stake in the organisation's success are a great source of honest insight.
 But if managers, leaders and HR just sits on employee feedback and fail to act, those workers will lose faith in the communication process and are likely to become actively disengaged (far worse than just being disengaged).

 In order to reap the benefits of engagement, your business must be ready to listen to feedback, act upon it, and measure success.
 Managers must embrace their engaged employees and model what great workplace behaviours and attitudes look like.
 HR needs to be ready to innovate and have the support of its leaders and peers in that.